sergeypedan/bitbar-uptime-robot-dashboard/Readme.md

 <a href="https://getbitbar.com" target="_blank" rel="noopener noreferrer">BitBar</a> is a handy tool for MacOS status bar, whose functionality is based on plugins.

-This repo holds the source code for another plugin, that integrates <a href="https://uptimerobot.com" target="_blank" rel="noopener noreferrer">UptimeRobot</a> into BitBar.
+This repo has the source code for a plugin that integrates <a href="https://uptimerobot.com" target="_blank" rel="noopener noreferrer">UptimeRobot</a> into BitBar.

 ## Install